aeonBTC/IbisWallet/README.md

 **Min SDK:** 26 (Android 8.0) | **Target SDK:** 35 | **ARM only** (armeabi-v7a, arm64-v8a)

 ## Bug Bounty
-Offering $1000 paid in BTC for any major bugs found in app
+Offering $1000 paid in BTC for any major bugs found in the app.

 ## Disclaimer
 Ibis is laregely vibecoded and is audited by the most current frontier AI models.